 ENDIF

-The PRT Bands indicator provides two trend lines: short-term and middle-term lines.
-A buying signal occurs when the short-term line crosses over the middle-term line.
-This strategy works like a moving average crossing.
+The PRT Bands indicator provides two trend lines: a short-term and a medium-term line.
+A buying signal occurs when the short-term line crosses over the medium-term line.
+This strategy works similarly to a moving average crossover.

 Code of the backtest